Super Deluxe (film): Legacy

-The film's poster, designed by Gopi Prasanna, was listed in Posterphilia: Top 10 Indian Movie Posters of the Decade by Film Companion.
+The film's poster, designed by Gopi Prasannaa, was listed in Posterphilia: Top 10 Indian Movie Posters of the Decade by Film Companion.
 Moviecrow too listed the poster in Best Tamil Movie Posters (2019) and reviewed: "The synchronicity of Super Deluxe's events is captured in this poster and interestingly it turned out to be an exact representation of all things that appear in the film.
 There's a sense of striking appeal to the embossed nature of the poster."